Skip to main content

 OS and Device Compatibility

 ZeroTier is lightweight, portable, and compatible across all major platforms and architectures.
 It typically consumes less than 16 MB of memory, only about 1 MB of storage, and even has a low-bandwidth mode for IoT applications.
 It supports 32-bit ARM (arm32), 64-bit ARM (arm64), 32-bit Intel (x86), 64-bit Intel (x64/amd64), MIPS, and s390x.
 You can run it on Linux, macOS, Windows, iOS/iPadOS, Android, and FreeBSD.
-You can run it on Routers, Network Attached Storage, and we have solutions for when you can't install ZeroTier on a small IoT sensor.
+You can run it on Routers and we have solutions for when you can't install ZeroTier on a small IoT sensor.

 We generally adhere to manufacturer life-cycles for feature support of each platform but will attempt to backport important security updates to versions for older operating systems where possible.